AnyChart/docs.anychart.com/Common_Settings/Legend/Legend_Items.md

 ## Overview

 This article explains how to adjust legend items.
-You can set their text font, text format, the size of icons, and so on – combine the {api:?entry=legend}legend(){api} method of the chart with the methods of the {api:anychart.core.ui.Legend}anychart.core.ui.Legend{api} class that affect items.
+You can set their text font, text format, the size of icons, and so on – combine the {api:?entry=legend}legend(){api} method of the chart with methods of the {api:anychart.core.ui.Legend}anychart.core.ui.Legend{api} class that affect items.

 Please note that settings listed in this article are applied to all items at once.
 If you need to configure items individually, see the [Individual Legend Items](Individual_Legend_Items) article.